-Development proposals should not have an adverse impact on the efficient operation of the transport network.
+Development proposals should not have an adverse impact on the efficient operation of the transport and active travel network.
 Development should comply with the Council's roads development guidelines and parking standards.
 Developers are required to provide or contribute to improvements to the transport network that are necessary as a result of the proposed development.